Skip to main content

 Contact the Oregon State Bar Association.

-ODHS deals specifically with Oregon adoptions of minors.
-An attorney can provide you with more information on how to adopt an adult.
-You are not required to notify ODHS about an adult adoption.
+An attorney can give you information about how to adopt an adult.
+You don't need to notify ODHS about adult adoptions.

 You can find an attorney through the Oregon State Bar Association.

-An attorney is not required, but having legal advice during the adoption process will be very helpful and is recommended.
+Having an attorney is recommended but not required.
+Having legal advice during the adoption process is very helpful.
 An attorney can:

 • Make sure you have the most updated versions of the documents and exhibits you’ll need.

-• Make sure the correct documents are filed with the court at the correct time.
+• Make sure the correct documents are filed with the court at the right time.

 • Answer questions about paternity.